Atlanta Gas Station & Convenience Stores Premises Liability Lawyer

 These incidents can lead to personal injuries.
 Naturally, the perpetrator of the crime is responsible for their actions.
 However, they may never be caught by the police.
 In any event, the owner of the gas station may share civil liability.
 This is because many customers at Atlanta gas stations are protected under premises liability law.

 In short, all business owners must take reasonable steps to protect visitors from harm.
 A major source of potential harm is criminal activity and negligent security at Atlanta gas stations is a major contributing factor to many assaults.
-A dedicated negligent security attorney could help people determine whether the gas station’s owner is liable for their injuries.
+A dedicated Atlanta gas station & convenience stores premises liability lawyer could help people determine whether the gas station’s owner is liable for their injuries.

 From the moment we are retained, your problems become our passion.